james-y-yoon/satellite-remote-sensing/README.md

-# satellite-remote-sensing
+# Satellite Remote Sensing

-A repository with all my remote sensing/satellite processing data!
+Here is a repository of all of my satellite/remote sensing processing scripts!
+If you have any questions, please contact me at jyyoon@uw.edu.